Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 • Style Preservation: Gaia maintained the original color palette and cartoon art style without introducing unnatural "plastic" textures or color distortion.
 The character proportions and facial features remained stable, avoiding the warping that can occur with less specialized models.

-In summary, Topaz Gaia excels at noise and artifact reduction, creating a visually cleaner image.
+In summary, the Topaz Gaia model excels at noise and artifact reduction, creating a visually cleaner image.
 However, for this 720×720 to 4K workflow, it does so at the expense of the crisp line work that is a hallmark of quality anime upscaling, making it a strong choice for artifact removal but less ideal for hyper-detailed reconstruction.

 Real-World User Perspectives on Topaz Gaia